Murray: “I don't want to see money pissed away like this.”

 Doutrich: “I don't feel you should be in the banking business.”

 Frank Doutrich also had doubts about the project and asked council for more information.
 “I consider Don Murphy a friend, and I'm still going to ask the questions,” he said.

-Doutrich asked council who Cimarron Investments is but members did know, other than the company's principal, Don Murphy.
-He then asked if council had Cimarron's financial statement, and council president Kelly Murphy said council has access to to the information.
+Doutrich asked council who Cimarron Investments is but members didn't know, other than the company's principal, Don Murphy.
+He then asked if council had Cimarron's financial statement, and council president Kelly Murphy said council has access to the information.
 Doutrich then asked if council knew Cimarron's debt, and Murphy replied, "Not offhand."

 Murphy told Doutrich that even though the hotel project was listed on the agenda, council had no plans to vote on it that evening.
 (The matter had been rendered moot due to council's last minute tabling of the issue.)

 Doutrich noted that Don Murphy told committee members at a finance meeting that he had a signed contract with the hotel chain.
 Doutrich asked councillors if they had seen the contract.
 They had not.

 Doutrich wondered why council had not considered offering a loan instead of a grant but then thought that was a bad idea, also.
 “This is a private enterprise," he said.
 “I don't feel you should be in the banking business.
 You shouldn't be loaning money.”

 “I'd like to know the financial status.," Doutrich continued.
 "I'd like to know their debt.”
 He wondered if funds would be used for the purpose for which they would be allocated.
 “If you loan the money, is that money going into this project or is it going into other projects that he already has?”